-Amrita Kulkarni is a design researcher & strategist with work experience across four continents.
-With a background in architecture, industrial design, and innovation strategy, she has spent the past decade in the innovation and consulting space, helping imagine new futures in collaboration with her clients.
+Amrita Kulkarni is a design researcher, strategist, and writer with work experience across four continents.
+With a background in architecture, industrial design, and innovation strategy, she has spent the past 15 years in the innovation and consulting space, helping imagine new futures in collaboration with her clients.

-Having lived/worked in India, Sri Lanka, United Kingdom, Mali, France, and United States, she brings a global perspective to her work.
+Having lived/worked in India, Sri Lanka, England, Mali, France, and United States—she brings a global perspective to her work.
 A London 2012 Olympics Torchbearer, she was nominated for her excellence in design.

-With an undergraduate degree in architecture, she helped design institutional, residential, and commercial buildings in India.
-Beyond that she travelled to London for a MA+MSc in Innovation Design Engineering at the Royal College of Art & Imperial College London.
+With an undergraduate degree in architecture, she helped design institutional, residential and commercial buildings in India.
+Beyond that she traveled to London for a MA+MSc at the Royal College of Art & Imperial College London.

-Her clients range from innovative companies in consumer goods, transport, food & beverage, logistics, medical services, urban design, and so on.
-Her work has been recognized through awards by Adobe, Ford, James Dyson Foundation, Royal Society of the Arts, and Association of Commonwealth Universities.
+Her work spans consumer goods, healthcare, education, pharma, professional associations, and logistics—across industrial design, research, design strategy, and digital.
+Her work has been recognized through awards from Adobe, Ford, James Dyson Foundation, Royal Society of the Arts and Association of Commonwealth Universities.

 As a design researcher, she directs teams on a curious, analytical, and empathic search for game-changing insights.
 Amrita’s passion for design thinking stems from her human-centered approach, focusing on unmet user needs for disruptive opportunities.